deeplearning4j/deeplearning4j/README.md

 ## Installation

-To install Deeplearning4J, there are a couple approaches briefly described on our [Quickstart](http://deeplearning4j.org/quickstart.html) and below.
+To install Deeplearning4J, see our [Quickstart](http://deeplearning4j.org/quickstart.html) and below.
 More information can be found on the [ND4J web site](http://nd4j.org/getstarted.html) as well as [here](http://deeplearning4j.org/gettingstarted.html).

 #### Use Maven Central Repository